purescript-contrib/pulp/README.md

 ### Releasing Packages

-Bower packages are installed directly from Git repositories, and versioning follows Git tags.
 Imagine you've created a new PureScript library for working with zygohistomorphic prepromorphisms (because who doesn't need zygohistomorphic prepromorphisms), called `purescript-zygo`.

 Note that there is a convention of prefixing PureScript package names with `purescript-`.
 Please stick with that unless you have an especially good reason not to, as `pulp` and many other tools expect installed dependencies to follow this convention.

 You would start by tagging an initial version: